gfabieno/SeisCL/README.md

 The last line is needed because SeisCL_MPI must be on PATH for the Python interface to work properly.

+Note also that the variable CUDA_PATH must be defined.
+If not, find the cuda directory and define CUDA_PATH:

+    echo "export CUDA_PATH=/usr/local/cuda" >> ~/.bashrc

 Several options can be passed to make to compile different flavors of SeisCL:
 * api -- Use api=cuda to build SeisCL with Cuda instead of OpenCL
 * nompi -- Use nompi=1 to compile without MPI support.